 That’s why we’re committed to building and growing Instagram independently.
 Millions of people around the world love the Instagram app and the brand associated with it, and our goal is to help spread this app and brand to even more people.

-No doubt that by then Instagram had become such an important asset for Facebook that Zuckerberg felt the pressure of asserting more control over it.
+By then, Instagram had become such an important asset for Facebook that Zuckerberg felt the pressure to assert more control over it.

 Revenue is generated through selling advertising on the platform.